 The Short Answer

-Your Section 21 notice survives abolition if:
+Your Section 21 notice survived abolition only if all three were true:

 - It was served before 1 May 2026

-- It was valid when served (see below — the EPC and deposit rules matter here)
+- It was valid when served (see below, the EPC and deposit rules matter here)

 How the Transitional Rules Work (Schedule 6, RRA 2025)

-The conditions are strict:
+The conditions were strict:

-Four Scenarios: Which Applies to You?
+Three Scenarios: Which Applies to You?

-Scenario A: Notice served — tenant has already left ✅
+Scenario A: Notice served, tenant has already left ✅

-Scenario D: Court proceedings already issued ✅
+Scenario B: Court proceedings issued before 31 July 2026 ✅

 Was Your Notice Valid When Served?